Whale Watching Hawaii on “Star of Honolulu “

 After a good 1,5 h at sea we drove back to the harbor and our whale watching tour in Hawaii was over.

 The whale watching tour was a complete success.
 Of course it would have been even more exciting to see the whales next to the ship, but it is understandable that the whales should not be disturbed by the engines of the ships.
-Of course you can never get a 100 percent guarantee that you’ll really meet whales.
-However, Star of Honolulu offers you a free new date if you haven’t seen any whales on your tour.
+Of course you can never get a 100 percent guarantee that you’ll really see whales.
+However, Star of Honolulu offers you a free new date if you haven’t seen any whales on your first tour.